korchard/movie-sagas/README.md

 ### SQL Requirements
 - PostgreSQL

-1. Create a postgres SQL database named `prime_feedback` using an app like Postico.
+1. Create a postgres SQL database named `saga_movies_weekend` using an app like Postico.
-2. The queries in the `data.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
+2. The queries in the `database.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
-3. Open up your editor of choice and run an `npm install` - this will install the dependencies - `express.js`, `node.js`, `react-redux`, `react-router-dom`, `redux-logger`, `axios`, `materialUI-core`, `materialUI-icon`, `nodemon`, and `pg`.
+3. Open up your editor of choice and run an `npm install` - this will install the dependencies.
 4. Run the server first `npm run server`.
 5. Run the client second (in a separate terminal) `npm run client`.
 6. The `npm run client` command will open up a new browser tab for you!

 ## Usage

-1. Users enter their feedback on four separate screens.
+1. Users are directed to a Home page that displays all of the movies available.
-2. Once a rating or comment is input, it will allow you to move to the next screen.
+2. Clicking on a movie will route you to another page which includes the details about the movie.
-3. If you want to edit your previous input, you may go to the previous page and re-input your feedback.
-4. Once you arrive at the review page, you can submit your feedback and it will be stored in a database.
-5. The admin page allows the user to review previous feedback submissions, they are listed with the most previous feedback date at the top.
-The user can flag the feedback for future review and remove the feedback from the database.
+3. There is a Movie Form page that allows the user to add a movie to the database, which will then be displayed on the home page.
+4. ..........

 ## Built With